All Episodes

 It really is weird.

-There is no automatic, doesn't seem, And I don't know what to make of this, if anything, by the way, because this is all anecdotal.
+There is no automatic, doesn't seem, and I don't know what to make of this, if anything, by the way, because this is all anecdotal.

 Maybe it's been decided it's a waste of money, all these yard signs and bumper stickers, but it's a big difference from 2008.

-There's no spontaneous combustion enthusiasm out there.
+There's no spontaneous combustion enthusiasm out there, certainly not for Obama.

-Uh nothing like there was in uh in 2004.
+Nothing like there was in 2004.

 Rasmussen has it a point.